HSUAN221/NTUSTCFDLAB/README.md

 6.**Other informations**

-More details can be found in folder of introduction
+More details can be found in folder of introduction.

 Mesh
 --------